US approves $300 mln support for Taiwan's tactical information systems | Law-Order

 US approves $300 mln support for Taiwan's tactical information systems

 The U.S. State Department has approved a $300 million sale of equipment to help maintain Taiwan's tactical information systems, the Pentagon said on Friday, the latest U.S. assistance for the island's defenses.
-The United States is bound by law to provide Chinese-claimed Taiwan with the means to defend itself and arms sales are a frequent source of tension between Washington and Beijing.
+The United States is bound by law to provide Taiwan, which China claims as its territory, with the means to defend.

 The U.S. State Department has approved a $300 million sale of equipment to help maintain Taiwan's tactical information systems, the Pentagon said on Friday, the latest U.S. assistance for the island's defenses.

-The United States is bound by law to provide Chinese-claimed Taiwan with the means to defend itself and arms sales are a frequent source of tension between Washington and Beijing.
-The Pentagon's Defense Security Cooperation Agency said the sale was for follow-on life cycle support to maintain Taiwan's Command, Control, Communications, and Computers, or C4, capabilities.
+The United States is bound by law to provide Taiwan, which China claims as its territory, with the means to defend.
+Arms sales are a frequent source of tension between Washington and Beijing.
+The Pentagon's Defense Security Cooperation Agency said the sale was for follow-on life cycle support to maintain Taiwan's Command, Control, Communications and Computers, or C4, capabilities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)